NForza/Cyrus/README.md

 ### Commands and Command Handlers

 Commands and their handlers are structured similarly to queries.
+Command are required to make changes to the domain and generate zero or more events inform for other parts of the solution of these changes.
 For example:

 ```csharp
 public record struct AddCustomerCommand(Name Name, Address Address);